soderlind/multisite-exporter/README.md

 ## Features

-- Export content from all subsites in a WordPress multisite network
+- Export content from all subsites in a WordPress multisite network as XML (WXR) files.
 - Background processing using Action Scheduler to handle large networks efficiently
 - Filter exports by content type, post type, and date range
 - Centralized export file storage for easy access to all exports